PerceptiLabs/Seeing-in-the-Dark/README.md

 # Installation

-**Note**: you must be running PerceptiLabs 0.10.0 or higher to load this model.
+**Note**: you must be running PerceptiLabs 0.10.0 or 0.11 to load this model.
+This model is not compatible with PerceptiLabs 0.12.

 Follow the steps below to load the sample model in PerceptiLabs: